bramses/bramses-highly-opinionated-vault-2023/README.md

 Footers serve two very important roles: citation and non destructive updates.
 Citation is used in the [Zettelkasten](#Zettelkasten), to help link a note to its source material.

+Footers also make for great **non destructive updates** to notes.
+This means you can revisit an old note, and instead of altering it directly, you can append a footnote to the end of a thought, without changing the structural meaning of the original file.
+Think of it as sedimentary rock, or a really lightweight [VCS](#version-control-system).

+Footnote Shortcut combined with Natural Landguage Dates allows for super easy non destructive updates that serve as asides, knowledge from a wiser and smarter future you.[^1]

 ## Folder Structure